-In a previous briefing, published on this website, we have found it necessary to respond in some detail to the attacks made upon the San Luigi Orders by the late Robert Gayre of Gayre and Nigg, and to expose certain facts, concerning both his person and the “International Commission on Orders of Chivalry” that he founded, that are to the disadvantage of these parties.
+In a previous briefing, we found it necessary to respond in some detail to the attacks made upon the San Luigi Orders by the late Robert Gayre of Gayre and Nigg, and to expose certain facts, concerning both his person and the “International Commission on Orders of Chivalry” that he founded, that are to the disadvantage of these parties.
 As might be expected, this action has won us few friends among those who see it as their duty to suppress such information and to promote organizations of this kind as possessing a credibility which they plainly do not deserve.

 We would not wish it to be thought that we undertake such actions out of a wish to be seen as controversialists.
 Our duty is certainly not seen in terms of the initiation of any such material; but rather in the necessary issuing of a response to any attack upon our organizations that crosses the line from legitimate debate and criticism into matters that are factually inaccurate, or that seeks to impute motives to our members that are the product of malice or ill-informed speculation.
 It is therefore a matter of duty that we should continue to exercise vigorously our right to answer our critics and to state our case.

 It is also our regrettable burden that we must be ever vigilant against the attentions of those who would work to undermine our cause.
 These persons often shun the light of day, well aware that the exposure of their behaviour will deny them the credibility that they crave – and that such exposure will frequently result in a robust rebuttal that will show their premises to be both erroneous and motivated by the basest of instincts.